7/7/22

 or partake in certain habits, follow up with a

-good dental routine that includes your
+good dental routine

-preferred toothpaste and tooth whitening
+preferred toothpaste and tooth whitening gel.

-gel.
 See your dentist regularly, typically

 twice yearly, unless they’ve advised a more